Ritz Cinema, Randwick

-The Ritz Cinema, also known as the Ritz Theatre, is a heritage-listed cinema located at 43 St Pauls Street, in the Sydney suburb of Randwick in the City of Randwick local government area of New South Wales, Australia.
+The Ritz Cinema, also known as the Ritz Theatre, is a heritage-listed cinema located at 43 St Pauls Street, in the Sydney suburb of Randwick, New South Wales, Australia.
 It was designed by Aaron Bolot and built in 1937 by C. & B. J. Williams.
 It was added to the New South Wales State Heritage Register on 2 April 1999.
 The architect, Aaron Bolot, is known for his classic art deco buildings throughout Sydney, such as his commissions for grand apartment buildings in Potts Point.